rubysg/singapore/README.md

 [Pictures of Kway Chap via Google](https://www.google.com.sg/search?q=kway+chap+singapore&es_sm=91&source=lnms&tbm=isch&sa=X&ei=rRiqU7e_CsmHuAS3yYGQBA&ved=0CAgQ_AUoAQ&biw=1916&bih=986)

-#### Where can I find it?

-##### Lao San Kway Chap

-Address: 232 Ang Mo Kio Ave 3, #01-1222, Singapore 560232 [Map](https://goo.gl/maps/vq4gNeDrUeE2)

 ### Chilli Crab

 Singapore is very famous for its chilli crab.

-If you can get there [Mellben](https://www.facebook.com/MellbenSeafoodToaPayoh) is quite good.
-Try their Crab Bee Hoon.]

-[Comment: Don't try this at touristy restaurants - it's just not worth it.]
+[Jumbo Seafood](https://www.jumboseafood.com.sg/en/home) is classic in a nice setting, but can be expensive.
+Ask for prices before you order.

+[Mellben](https://www.mellbensignature.sg/mellben-seafood/) is a more local option, albeit a bit out of the way.
+Try their Crab Bee Hoon if you go there.

 ### Wanton Noodles

-Again, not a truly local dish, but a very nice Chinese dish of noodles and pork.

-Worth visiting [Foong Kee Coffee Shop](http://www.hungrygowhere.com/singapore/foong_kee/) if you're in Chinatown.
+Worth visiting [Foong Kee Coffee Shop](http://www.hungrygowhere.com/singapore/foong_kee/) in Chinatown.

 ![Wanton Min](/images/wanton_min.jpg)

 ### Putu Piring / Kueh Tutu

-Putu Piring is a Traditional Singaporean treat.
-Steamed rice cake filled with gula melaka (melted palm sugar).
+Putu Piring is steamed rice cake filled with gula melaka (melted palm sugar).
 Served with grated coconut, squares of pandan leaf, has subtle, sweet vanilla fragrance.

-## Indie Bookstore
+## Indie Bookstores

 - [BooksActually](https://www.booksactuallyshop.com/pages/about)

 ## Coffee Culture

-While there are many western-style cafes and popular chains like Starbucks throughout the island, local coffee culture is something you must experience.
+While there are many western-style cafes and popular chains throughout the island, local coffee culture is something you must experience.
 Best places to try local coffee are neighbourhood confectionaries or hawker centers.
 In local lingo, coffee is known as Kopi (and tea is Teh for that matter).
 There's a comprehensive vocabulary developed on how to order coffee (it is fun to learn and great way to immerse).

 You can learn more about Kopi lingo from [KopiJS](http://www.kopijs.org).
 They also have a regular meetup, which you can join for kopi adventures and meet interesting people.